Hawaii Foreign Qualification

 Use Mosey to register with the Secretary of State in Hawaii.

-Hawaii Foreign Registration for LLP
+Hawaii Foreign Qualification for LLP

 If you are "transacting business" in Hawaii, you are required to register with the Hawaii Department of Commerce & Consumer Affairs (DCCA) by filing a Statement of Foreign Qualification for Foreign Limited Liability Partnerships (Form FLLP-1).
 In lieu of defining what is considered as "transacting business," DCCA does provide a list of activities not constituting "transacting business."